 The personal effects, equipment, or supplies of a household.
 Note: This can also include goods moved from a factory or store for intended use in a household.
 These items will be moved at the customer’s request and additional fees may be assessed.

-A motor carrier that transports household goods and may offer some or all of the following extra services: binding and non-binding estimates, inventory, packing and unpacking of specific items at customer request, and loading and unloading at origin and destination.
+A motor carrier that transports household goods and may offer some or all of the following extra services: binding and non-binding estimates, inventory, packing and unpacking of specific items at customer request, loading and unloading at origin and

 Note: This term does not apply to transportation of household goods in containers or trailers that are entirely loaded and unloaded by a third party.